 Like fennel and dill seeds, caraway seeds offer an awe-inspiring versatility in cooking.
 From casseroles, sausages to soups and stews, caraway seeds are the perfect partner.
 The taste is somewhat nutty with a licorice finish that’s less intense than fennel seeds.

 Thus, add one teaspoon of caraway seeds if your recipe calls for the same amount of fennel seeds.

 4. Cumin Seeds

 Small and brownish, it’s no surprise to see cumin seeds being mistaken with caraway seeds.
 They are a mainstay in an array of Asian and Mediterranean dishes but soon become a rage in other cuisines.

 Nothing tastes quite like cumin seeds, and you will have to agree with that.
-They lend a rich, earthy flavor to your soup and bread, leaving your taste buds satisfied until the last spoonful.
+All notable kinds of cumin can lend a rich, earthy flavor to your soup and bread, leaving your taste buds satisfied until the last spoonful.
 In addition, they are a decent source of antioxidants.
 What’s not to love?

 The swap ratio for fennel seeds will be 1:1.

 Licorice root powder makes some of the most decadent desserts ever, and here’s why.
 It has a potent sweetness, which can complement well with chocolate or fresh fruits.
 The powder is also used to prop up big flavors of slow-braised dishes.

 So between anise and licorice, what should you choose?
 While there are so many differences between anise and licorice, their flavor seems to be more or less similar, making it harder to choose.
 My tip is, if you’re a fan of a bitter aftertaste, opt for licorice; if not, anise is your choice.